-Number of investigations involving strength and endurance athletes have shown that exercise increases the protein and amino acid need .
+A number of investigations involving strength and endurance athletes have shown that exercise increases the protein and amino acid need .
 For endurance athletes, exercise can increase the need for protein by 50 to 100%.
-The need for protein in strength athletes is less clear, however, protein intake in excess may promote muscle developement .
-Many studies are showing that for maximal muscle hypertrophy to occur, bodybuilders need to ingest from 1.2 to 2.0 grams of protein per kilogram of body weight daily.[1-3] The recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of body weight which meets the needs of majority of all healthy adults not involved in weightlifting.
+The need for protein in strength athletes is less clear, however, excess intake may promote muscle development .
+Many studies are showing that for maximal muscle hypertrophy to occur, bodybuilders need to ingest from 1.2 to 2.0 grams of protein per kilogram of body weight daily.[1-3] The recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of body weight which meets the needs of the majority of all healthy adults not involved in weightlifting.

 Which Protein Source is the Best?

 Pic.
-1 – Scoop of a protein powder.
+1 – Scoop of a whey powder.

 Whey has the highest biological value, thus being superior to both milk and casein.
 Whey is the liquid part of milk that remains following the process of cheese manufacturing .
-Whey proteins are than separated and purified .
+Whey proteins are then separated and purified .
+Whey protein contains higher essential amino acid (EAA) concentrations than other protein sources and has a fast absorption rate .
 There are three main techniques to purify whey protein and each yield s a different whey form (whey powder, whey concentrate, and whey isolate).
 Compared to whey isolates whey concentrate actually contains more biologically active components .
 Whey Protein Isolate is the purest source of protein (90% or higher) .
 Although isolate is the purest form, the manufacturing process often breaks down their structure and loses peptide bonds which reduces the effectiveness of the protein .

 Casein forms a gel or cloth in the stomach which results in sustained release of amino acids.
-Like whey, casein is a complete protein, meaning they both contain a complete set of essential amino acids (EAA) [5,6].
+Like whey, casein is a complete protein, meaning they both contain a complete set of EAA [5,6].
 Casein also contains the minerals calcium and phosphorous.
 Compared to whey, the plasma appearance of dietary amino acids after casein ingestion is slow, lower, and prolonged .

 Side Effects and Concerns

 One of the major concerns about protein consumption is associated with renal (kidney) function.
 Proteins are said to cause renal damage to healthy humans.
-In healthy population there does not appear to be any adverse effects of a high protein diet.
+In a healthy population, there does not appear to be any adverse effects of a high protein diet.
 Poortmans et al. concluded that protein intake under 2.8 g/kg does not impair renal function in well-trained athletes.
-If an individual has an existing kidney disease protein intake should be limited to to approximately half of the normal RDA level for daily protein intake (0.8 grams per kilogram).
+If an individual has an existing kidney disease protein intake should be limited to approximately half of the normal RDA level for daily intake (0.8 grams per kilogram).

 Gropper, Sareen S., and Jack L. Smith.
 Advanced nutrition and human metabolism.
 Wadsworth Publishing Company, 2012.